Great Cobar mine: Workforce and industrial relations

-The economics of the new venture dictated that the mine and would be worked on three shifts, seven days per week.
-Reducing the number of shifts could never be an option at Great Cobar, because the mine, at best, could barely provide enough low-grade ore to feed the large smelter, which used water jacket furnaces that were best operated continuously.
-That necessitated a large workforce and continuity of operations.
+The economics of the new venture dictated that the mine would be worked on three shifts, seven days per week.
+Reducing the number of shifts could never be an option at Great Cobar because, at best, the mine could barely provide enough low-grade ore to feed the large smelter, which used water-jacket furnaces that were best operated continuously.
+That necessitated a large workforce and operational continuity.

-Workforce relations did not get off to a good start, while Kendall was in Cobar and Lithgow, in September 1906.
+Workforce relations did not get off to a good start while Kendall was in Cobar and Lithgow in September 1906.
 In public statements, he showed an uncompromising attitude to the unionised workforce.